prasannajeet/Janus-Biometric-Auth/README.md

 It offers 3 types of Fingerprint authentication UI

-- Fingerprint Authentication Dialog (both pre and post SDK 28 versions)
+- Fingerprint Authentication Dialog (both pre and post SDK 28 versions) (Currently in progress)
-- Fingerprint Authentication Activity
+- Fingerprint Authentication Activity (TBD)
-- Device lock based Authentication (with or without fingerprint)
+- Device lock based Authentication (with or without fingerprint) (TBD)

 For now the UI will be the default UI provided by the library, eventually override options will be provided